kamping-site/kamping/README.md

 ![KaMPIng logo](./docs/images/logo.svg)

-This is KaMPIng, an MPI wrapper which makes using MPI feel like real C++
+This is KaMPIng [kampɪŋ], an MPI wrapper which makes using MPI feel like real C++

 KaMPIng is developed at the [Algorithm Engineering Group](https://algo2.iti.kit.edu) at Karlsruhe Institute of Technology.